-Northern United Charter Schools follow the curriculum adoption cycles dictated by the State of California and utilizes state of the art, research and standards based core and supplemental curriculum TK through 12th grade.
+Northern United - Humboldt Charter School follows the curriculum adoption cycles dictated by the State of California and utilizes state of the art, research and standards based core and supplemental curriculum TK through 12th grade.
 Instructional practices that are upgraded, continuously, for the purposes of student engagement, access to academics, successful intervention, student success, and application to the greater context are utilized by all staff.
 The curriculum and instructional methodology may shift given the educational program chosen.